| How Are You Sleeping? © 2002 Linda Lane Magallón

 slip through four stages of non-REM sleep.
 Each stage puts more and more

+distance between us and the external environment.
 The last two stages are called delta.
 In delta, there are no large body

 movements, unless sleep-talking or sleep-walking occur.
 Deep, or delta sleep, is